Chapter Three

 “My point is: what do you know about this girl?
 Who are her parents?
 What schools did they go to?”

 “I don’t know and it doesn’t matter.
 I love her.”
-He looked at Henry as if daring him to press the issue.
+Indy looked at Henry as if daring him to press the issue.

 Henry returned the look for a moment, then softened.
-He didn’t want to ruin this moment together.
+He didn’t want to ruin this moment.
 “Your mother would have loved to be here, Junior,” he said.

 Indy stared thoughtfully at the ceiling.
 “Maybe she is,” he said.
 “Maybe she is.”